TimSiebert1/ADOLC.jl/docs/src/index.md

 ```

-For advanced user, there is a [list](@ref "List of wrapped ADOL-C drivers") of all functions, wrapped from ADOL-C.
+For advanced users, there is a [list](@ref "List of wrapped ADOL-C drivers") of all functions, wrapped from ADOL-C.